When you’re craving a taste of sweet nostalgia, nothing satisfies quite like these Peanut Butter Banana Oatmeal Creme Pies.

 I would never want to knock the original, but I have to say these are even more irresistible than their predecessors!
 The lacy, buttery banana cookies melt into the peanut butter filling, for a cookie eating experience that’s delightfully nostaglic.

-If you love Grilled Banana Fluffernutters, these are right up your alley!
+If you love a Grilled Banana Fluffernutter sandwich, these are right up your alley!
 Grab a glass of milk and get ready to enjoy this twist on a classic!

 For the cookies: